wclin2/Employee-Attrition-Analysis/README.md

     select(-MonthlyIncome, -OverTime_0)
 ```

+Show the results for the first 5 observations,

  | predict  |  No   |   Yes       | EmployeeNumber | Overtime_0 | OverTime_1 | attrition_cost  | cost_of_policy_change | expected_attrition_cost |
  |    ---   |  ---  |  ---        |       ---      |       ---       |    ---   |       ---       |          ---          |           ---           |
  |    No    |  0.981 |   0.0195   |           228  |         No      |   No      |           72979. |              0        |    1420. |